ideapark/career/Documentation/the-nature-of-lisp.md

 }
 ```

 Can you see the difference?
-The code above (it it possible in Java) is
+The code above (it is possible in Java) is
 a special operator for copying files - similar to a for loop or a new
 foreach construct introduced in Java 5.
 If we had an automatic
 converter from XML to Java it would likely produce the above